1688KAI/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperStarted.md

 With both of these timeouts, you specify the unit of time using **tickTime**.
-In this example, the timeout for initLimit is 5 ticks at 2000 milliseconds a tick, or 10 seconds.
+In this example, the timeout for initLimit is 5 ticks at 2000 milleseconds a tick, or 10 seconds.

 The entries of the form _server.X_ list the